 What to avoid?

 When the consultant speaks in buzzwords and acronyms, be ready to let that person go if they won’t explain.
 Stay away from fly-by-night, crisis-based services that try to sell you the tech flavor of the month.
 They are not equipped to look at your operations as a whole for the long term.
 Be careful of consultants who present a specific technology or a single brand as the only solution.
-It is fine to favour a brand that works for you, but no individual manufacturer makes the best of everything.
+It is fine to favor a brand that works for you, but no individual manufacturer makes the best of everything.

 If one insists that you need to wipe your hard drives and throw out most of the equipment you own, get a second opinion.
 If you are determined to use something that your IT support person refuses to consider like equipping your sales team with smartphones, the professional had better explain why it is not in your best interest.